d-vinha/chronic-uveitis-predictor/README.md

 # chronic-uveitis-predictor - Predictor of Chronic Uveitis Risk in JIA patients
 Find the app at:
 <https://chronic-uveitis-predictor.vercel.app/>
+Web application was developed using Next.js and deployed using Vercel

 chronic-uveitis-predictor is a small web application designed to output predictions of the risk of Chronic Uveitis in patients with Juvenile